Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

     }
     ```

-4. `onVerified` : This callback is extended from `getVerifyReceiptResult` and allows BNS Auto Folder Attest service return the `attestationRecord` after verifying the receipt successfully.
+4. `onVerified` : This Callback is extended from `getVerifyReceiptResult` and allows the BNS Auto Folder Attest service to return the `attestationRecord` after verifying the receipt successfully.

    ```java
    @SneakyThrows